-Bacon grease is even worse than the bacon itself.
+Bacon grease is even worse than bacon itself.
 All the unhealthy fats are present in the grease in a more concentrated form.
-This can clog your dog’s arteries and veins.
-Too much greasy oil in any food is very bad for the heart which applies to all living things.
+This can clog your dog’s arteries.
+Too much greasy oil in any food is very bad for the heart.

 Your dogs will love the taste of bacon grease, but they don’t know what’s good for them.
-Only a dog owner can withhold the bacon and its grease from a special canine friend.
+Only a good dog owner will withhold bacon and its grease for a special canine friend.

 Raw & Cooked Bacon

 Bacon isn’t good for your dog, whether raw or cooked, period!
 Feeding raw bacon can result in diarrhea.
-There could even be parasites, worms, and bacteria present on the meat itself.
-The curing procedure for preparing bacon involves a chemical process and these preservatives can lead to kidney, liver, and heart damage.
+There could even be parasites, worms and bacteria present in the meat.
+The curing procedure for preparing bacon involves a nasty chemical process and the preservatives can lead to kidney, liver, and heart damage.

-If you absolutely insist on occasionally giving your dogs some bacon then purchase a type that’s very lean, unsalted, and then cook it in virgin olive oil.
+If you insist on occasionally giving your dogs some bacon then purchase a type that’s very lean, unsalted and cook it in virgin olive oil.

 The Right Dog Diet

-Feed your dog nutritious food, with low filler ingredients, formulated for a canine.
+Instead, feed your dog nutritious food with low filler ingredients.
 This usually can’t be found in people foods.
 Find a high quality brand of dog food that offers the right balance.
 A healthier alternative to any rich pork would be bacon-flavored dog treats.